Basics

 On the other hand, life history research focuses on individual or collective life narratives, seeking to understand personal experiences in relation to larger social, cultural, and historical contexts.
 While ethnography examines the collective patterns and shared meanings within a group, life history research highlights individual experiences, personal interpretations, and subjective meanings.

-That said, life history research can be a part of ethnographic research, offering a way to delve into individual members' experiences within the group.
+That said, life history research can be a part of ethnographic research, offering a way to examine individual members' experiences within the group.
 Similarly, ethnographic methods can be used in life history research to provide a more contextual understanding of the life histories.

 Grounded theory